jmatth11/websocket-c/README.md

 int main(int argc, char **argv) {
-  // Initialize the OpenSSL functionality. net_init_client("./certs/server.crt", NULL);
+  // Initialize the OpenSSL functionality.
+  // This is an example of setting a self-signed cert.
+  // For publicly hosted server you can pass NULL. net_init_client("./certs/server.crt", NULL);

   // construct our client from the URL string.